 Germany dampens hopes as France warns of euro 'explosion'

-Economic powerhouse Germany played down hopes Wednesday that a crucial debt summit will save the euro as French President Nicolas Sarkozy warned the risk of a eurozone "explosion" was very real.
+European economic powerhouse Germany played down hopes Wednesday that a crucial summit will save the euro as French President Nicolas Sarkozy warned the risk of a eurozone "explosion" was still very real.

-German officials said reaching a deal would be "difficult" as US Treasury Secretary Timothy Geithner pressed Europe for decisive action to tackle the crisis and US President Barack Obama spoke to German Chancellor Angela Merkel.
+As German officials said reaching a deal would be "difficult" and expressed pessimism, US Treasury Secretary Timothy Geithner pressed European leaders for decisive action to tackle the debt crisis ahead of the summit starting in Brussels on Thursday.

 "Europe is not out of the crisis.
-The risk of an explosion abounds as long as the decisions taken with Angela Merkel are not implemented," Sarkozy told lawmakers from his ruling UMP party, according to a participant in the meeting.
+The risk of an explosion abounds as long as the decisions taken with Angela Merkel are not implemented," he told lawmakers from his ruling UMP party, a participant in the meeting said.

-On Monday, Sarkozy and the German chancellor announced comprehensive reform plans for the eurozone, having called for changes to the 27-member EU treaty to improve a eurozone framework generally seen as defective almost 10 years after the common currency was introduced.
+France and Germany have called for changes to the EU treaty to improve the framework of the eurozone, which is now generally seen as defective, almost 10 years after the currency was introduced.

-This week's summit, where leaders will consider ways to improve budget discipline and tighten economic union, is seen as crucial to efforts to stop the debt contagion threatening the eurozone and to salvage the embattled single currency.
+The summit, where leaders will look at ways of improving budgetary discipline and deepening economic union, is seen as crucial to efforts to stop the debt contagion threatening the eurozone and to salvage the embattled single currency.

-A spokesman for Merkel, Steffen Seibert, told journalists: "We are expecting very challenging and occasionally very difficult talks."
+"We are expecting very challenging and occasionally very difficult talks," Steffen Seibert told journalists.

-Earlier, a German government source, who insisted on anonymity, poured cold water on hopes for a deal at the summit.
+Earlier on Wednesday a German government source, who insisted on anonymity, poured cold water on hopes for a deal at the summit, saying he had become "more pessimistic" in recent weeks for a "total agreement" at the gathering.

 "Several partners have not yet understood the gravity of the situation" facing the EU, the source said.